dmce/windows-dev-env/README.md

 ### Issues
 * Chocolatey packages are a potential risk to organisation
+* Should Chocolatey source be marked as trusted
 * Webmarshall blocks nupkg from packages.chocolatey.org (Analysis Rules\Analyze Files\Block - Encrypted Archives)
 * Security Settings block other install packages from other source (i.e. 7zip comes from 7zip and is an exe)
 * Developer Mode